bpishner/getting-started-with-devextreme-drawer/README.md

 <!-- default badges end -->
 # DevExtreme Drawer - Getting Started

 This repository stores the code examples of the Drawer component for the [Getting Started with Drawer](https://js.devexpress.com/Documentation/Guide/UI_Components/Drawer/Getting_Started_with_Navigation_Drawer/) tutorial.
 This tutorial creates a Drawer that allows a user to switch between pages.
-Users can click a button on a toolbar to open and close the Drawer.
+Users can click a button on the toolbar to open and close the Drawer.

 <div align="center"><img src="./drawer.gif" /></div>